akhrarovsaid/payload-v3-faqs/README.md

 <summary>Answer</summary>

 This happens because any given collection config may specify deeply nested relationships.
 Payload has no way to know, in advance, at what depth to fetch those relationships.
 As a result, to optimize requests, some docs may return relationships that contain only id's.
 A common fix for this is to use the `depth` property of the API you are using.
 See [here for Local API](https://payloadcms.com/docs/queries/depth#local-api), here [for REST API](https://payloadcms.com/docs/queries/depth#rest-api).
 Learn more about depth [here](https://payloadcms.com/docs/queries/depth).

+The other side to this is access controls.
+Users with insufficient access controls will recieve an `id` only.
+The reason for this is twofold - to limit what the user can access, and to preserve existing field data that might require knowing at least an id in advance.
+For example, a relationship field where a user does not have the necessary priviledges to read the related docs themselves, but can still read the relationship field.
 </details>

 ---